denvrdata/denvrdemos/langchain/nvidia/README.md

 ![XKCD-1838](https://imgs.xkcd.com/comics/machine_learning.png)

 We've previously discussed, how overly broad foundation models are limited by stale public datasets.
-Similarly, using external RAG services introduces security restriction around what private data can be used.
+Similarly, using external RAG services introduces security concerns around what private data can be used.
 For these reasons, the ability to integrate these pipelines into existing software and data ecosystems is vital to more widespread and focused adoption.

-In this post, we're going to show how modular Python frameworks can be used to tailor these models too your existing software stack.
+In this post, we're going to show how modular Python frameworks can be used to tailor these models to your existing software stack.
 In our case, we're using LangChain as a relatively modular out-of-the-box solution.
 LangChain includes various document scrapers, data loaders, LLMs, embedding models and databases vector stores.
 Despite what some older blog posts have indicated, we found the amount of documentation and online resources more than adequate in 2024.